gaultier/blog/making_my_static_blog_generator_11_times_faster.md

 Alright, so how does our new implementation fare compared to the old one?

-First, we can confirm with `strace` that the time spent on waiting for subprocesses (mainly Git) shrinked:
+First, we can confirm with `strace` that the time spent on waiting for subprocesses (mainly Git) shrank:

 ```shell
 $ strace --summary-only ./src.bin